Bradley's Barn: Reopening

-Bradley's Barn reopened in March 2025 under the leadership of Clay Bradley, Vice President of Creative at BMI in Nashville, Tennessee, and the grandson founder Owen Bradley.
+Bradley's Barn reopened in March 2025 under the leadership of Clay Bradley, Vice President of Creative at BMI in Nashville, Tennessee, and the grandson of founder Owen Bradley.
 To commemorate the reopening, BMI hosted a No. 1 party celebrating country singer Lainey Wilson’s hit songs, “Wildflowers and Wild Horses” and “4x4xU,” on March 27, 2025.
 Owen Bradley’s great-grandchildren, Lillian Grace Bradley and John Owen Bradley, have renovated the space to preserve its legacy.